mautic/developer-documentation-new/docs/webhooks/events/lead_post_save_new.rst

       - Details of the IP Address such as city, region, latitude, longitude, etc.
     * - ``ipDetails.city``
       - string
-      - City where the IP is located.
+      - City location of IP.
     * - ``ipDetails.region``
       - string
-      - Region where the IP is located.
+      - Region location of IP.
     * - ``ipDetails.zipcode``
       - string
-      - Zip code where the IP is located.
+      - Zip code location of IP.
     * - ``ipDetails.latitude``
       - string
-      - Latitude for where the IP is located.
+      - Latitude location of IP.
     * - ``ipDetails.longitude``
       - string
-      - Longitude for where the IP is located.
+      - Longitude location of IP.
     * - ``ipDetails.isp``
       - string
       - ISP that owns the IP.
     * - ``ipDetails.organization``
       - string
-      - Organization the IP is assigned to.
+      - Organization assigned to the IP.
     * - ``ipDetails.timezone``
       - string
       - Timezone the IP location belongs to.